Individual Assessment & Group Learning

 Mental Health 201

-(Optional) A four-week Zoom group discussing how mental health treatments work, making the most of them, and finding what's right for you.
+(Optional) A five-week Zoom group discussing how mental health treatments work, making the most of them, and finding what's right for you.
 You will learn to better navigate the system and take a more active role in your care.
 Also available separately.

 Beyond the Basics